Multi-part arithmetic

 Adding the solution model to Multistep

-The image below shows how you define this solution model in Multistep: Figure: The solution model in Multistep.
-Click on the Edit button of the live example to see this screen in your browser.
+The image below shows how you define this solution model in Multistep:

 As shown in the figure, the Multistep question allows you to add multiple parts.
 Each part has a name, a description, and a task.

 The live example below shows the result after we created the Multistep question.
 Go ahead and solve the problem step by step.
-Or click the Edit button to see how we made it.
+Or, click the Edit button to see how we made it.

 Live example: The arithmetic story problem we are creating.